 I recently had the pleasure of participating in a Phillip Ideson-moderated Art of Procurement webinar - Resolving to Escape the Restraints of Cost Savings in 2022 - with my colleague and friend Greg Anderson.

 I couldn’t agree more.
 When we talk about procurement transformation, we are talking about the entire procurement ecosystem not just digital transformation.
+At its core, procurement transformation goes beyond technology and requires rethinking how procurement operates across the business.
 We need to ask:

 -